State aid debate central to aviation's uncertain post-pandemic future | DW | 14.05.2021

 Not that he has much opportunity to take in the strangeness.
 Since March 2020, he has only flown on average two return trips per month.
 His wages have been slashed and he has seen less experienced colleagues, and those working in cabin crew positions, fall into financial difficulty.
 And he calls himself one of "the lucky ones."

 Marc spoke to DW on the condition that his airline would not be mentioned because "job security isn't really great these days."
-Like many in the sector, he is worried about what the drama of the last year will mean for his profession in the future.
+Like many in the sector, he is worried about what the past year will mean for his profession in the future.

 From flying vaccines or medical equipment around the world to helping passengers make essential journeys during the pandemic, aviation's essential role can hardly be argued with.

 The trend has been especially strong in Europe.
 Italy nationalized Alitalia early on in the crisis, while last month, the French government upped its stake in Air France-KLM to 30%.
-In Germany, the government spent €9 billion ($10.9 billion) on a 20% stake in Lufthansa while the Swedish and Portuguese governments have also taken stakes in SAS and TAP Air Portugal respectively.
+In Germany, the government spent €9 billion ($10.9 billion) on a 20% stake in Lufthansa, and the Swedish and Portuguese governments have also taken stakes in SAS and TAP Air Portugal, respectively.

 It's not only flag carriers who have had to tap new resources.
 Even Ryanair, the leading critic of the European bailouts, accepted special pandemic financing in the form of a $730 million loan from the UK government.

-Yet while dozens of airlines across the Continent have availed of liquidity through a range of government offerings, there is a clear dividing line.
+Yet, though dozens of airlines across Europe have availed of liquidity through a range of government offerings, there is a clear dividing line.

 Of that amount, close to half applies to just two airlines: Lufthansa and Air France-KLM, while other national carriers added together account for the vast majority of remaining funds dispersed.